pivotal/docs-tap/install.md

     $ tanzu package available get cnrs.tanzu.vmware.com/1.0.2 --values-schema --namespace tap-install
     ```

     Note:  This step is required only if you want to make changes to the default installation settings.
-Please refer to the individual product documentation to know more above values schema options.
+    For more information about values schema options, see the individual product documentation.